-The charter of the Audit Committee of our Board requires such committee to pre-approve all audit and permissible non-audit services to be performed for us by our independent registered public accounting firm, except for certain "de minimus" non-audit services that may be ratified by the Audit Committee in accordance with applicable SEC rules, in order to assure that the provision of such services is compatible with maintaining the independence of our independent registered public accounting firm.
-Our Audit Committee pre-approved all services performed by KMJ in Fiscal 2019 and Fiscal 2018.
-Effective as of the Annual Meeting, our sole director will adopt a procedure for the pre-approval of all audit and permissible non-audit services to be performed for us by our independent registered public accounting firm.
+Prior to its dissolution, the charter of the Audit Committee of our Board required such committee to preapprove all audit and permissible non-audit services to be performed for us by our independent registered public accounting firm, except for certain "de minimus" non-audit services that may be ratified by the Audit Committee in accordance with applicable SEC rules, in order to assure that the provision of such services is compatible with maintaining the independence of our independent registered public accounting firm.
+Our Audit Committee preapproved all services performed by KMJ in Fiscal 2020 and Fiscal 2019.
+Effective as of the 2020 Annual Meeting of Stockholders held in August 2020, our sole director has continued to follow the procedure adopted by the Audit Committee for the pre-approval of all audit and permissible non-audit services to be performed for us by our independent registered public accounting firm.

-THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KMJ AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL 2020.
+THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KMJ AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL 2021.